DeepLearnI/atlas-ce-docs/docs/api_docs/sources/sdk-reference/SDK.md

 ## Log metric

 Logs a metric when it is called.
-Logged metrics are accessible programmatically or through GUI as soon as this line runs within your job. e.g. this can happen at the and of every epoch to get updated metrics
+Logged metrics are accessible programmatically or through GUI as soon as this function is called within your job. e.g. this can happen at the end of every epoch to get updated metrics live.

 ```python
 foundations.log_metric(key, value)